 Courses

-Skills/Course content: This course serves as a basic approach towards feminist concepts in different contexts.
+Course Content: This course serves as a basic approach towards feminist concepts in different contexts.
 We will talk about the history of feminism as well as contemporary movements.
 Students are encouraged to explore the different meanings of feminism for their respective field (social work or culture and media education).
 All genders are encouraged to visit this course!

 As an introduction please watch Chimamanda Ngozi Adichies Ted talk on Feminism: youtu.be/hg3umXU_qWc

-Type of Exam: Project work
+Type of Exam: Presentation and essay

 Credits: 2.5